Sacheen Littlefeather, who declined Brando’s Oscar, dies at 75

 She said that her speech led her to be blacklisted from Hollywood, so she dedicated her life to activism.

 “When I am gone, always be reminded that whenever you stand for your truth, you will be keeping my voice and the voices of our nations and our people alive.
 I remain Sacheen Littlefeather.
-Thank you,” the tweet quotes Littlefeather as saying.
+Thank you,” she is quoted as saying in the Academy’s tweet.